What is TDRA?

 • Tudor Drive junction (where there is a "pocket park").

-A pipejacked tunnel under Royal Gate Park Estate would be needed for the Tudor Drive option.
+A 2.2m tunnel under Royal Gate Park Estate would be needed for the Tudor Drive option.
 It is not known what kind of pipeline works would be used for the Royal Park Gate woods option.
+It could be either a pipejacked tunnel or a trenched tunnel.

 Burnell Site Abstraction